Lavanthi/327FtcRobotController25-26/README.md

 * Adds bulk read functionality for REV Hubs
   * A bulk caching mode must be set at the Hub level with `LynxModule#setBulkCachingMode()`.
 This applies to all relevant SDK hardware classes that reference that Hub.
   * The following following Hub bulk caching modes are available:
-    * `BulkCachingMode.OFF` (default): All hardware calls operate as usual.
+    * `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip` (default): All hardware calls operate as usual.
 Bulk data can read through `LynxModule#getBulkData()` and processed manually.
-    * `BulkCachingMode.AUTO`: Applicable hardware calls are served from a bulk read cache that is cleared/refreshed automatically to ensure identical commands don't hit the same cache.
+    * `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip`: Applicable hardware calls are served from a bulk read cache that is cleared/refreshed automatically to ensure identical commands don't hit the same cache.
 The cache can also be cleared manually with `LynxModule#clearBulkCache()`, although this is not recommended.
-    * (advanced users) `BulkCachingMode.MANUAL`: Same as `BulkCachingMode.AUTO` except the cache is never cleared automatically.
+    * (advanced users) `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip`: Same as `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip` except the cache is never cleared automatically.
 To avoid getting stale data, the cache must be manually cleared at the beginning of each loop body or as the user deems appropriate.
 * Removes PIDF Annotation values added in Rev 5.3 (to AndyMark, goBILDA and TETRIX motor configurations).
   * The new motor types will still be available but their Default control behavior will revert back to Rev 5.2
 * Adds new `ConceptMotorBulkRead` sample Opmode to demonstrate and compare Motor Bulk-Read modes for reducing I/O latencies.